rmorshea/talks/idom/what-is-idom/README.md

 <!--

+a little later
+2015-2017

+paradigm shift
+within world of Javascript UI Framework

-2015-2017 new declarative Javascript frameworks gained popularity
+new declarative frameworks
+like React and Vue
+gained popularity

+over old imperative ones
-Old imperative frameworks like Angular quickly went out of fashion
+like Angular
+which had been extremely popular prior

 While there are many fads in the JS world declarative frameworks and React specifically seem to have staying power.

 to understand why
 need to talk about what it means